 - SWIFT Code: CHASUS33

 If there is another bank routing number or ABA routing number that you want, you can find a whole list of bank and credit union routing numbers on our main page.
 Also, check out the Bank of America routing number list, the Suntrust routing number, MACU routing number, and the PNC routing numbers.

-The routing number is basically the ABA number.
+The routing number is the ABA number.
 It tells of financial institutions and where it is located.
 This is necessary since involved parties need to know where they will have to process the transaction.

 For example, if you have a Chase account in California, your routing number is 322271627.
 That is what you are going to give or tell the requesting party.

 This way, they will be able to know where your account exists and make the necessary arrangements to process your money.
 Or in some cases, it is required to process some documents related to your Chase bank account.
-The same goes for every other Chase account holder in Texas, Florida, or NYC.
+The same goes for every Chase account holder in Texas, Florida, or NYC.
 The list can go on.

 You may also check our website for a separate discussion on Regions routing number, Wells Fargo routing number, Alaska USA routing number, Arvest routing number, Golden 1 routing number, MT Bank routing number, TCF routing number, BBT, and Schwab routing number.

 To simplify the banking process, the banks use the branch and location where your account was opened as the one which is your routing number.

 No. A routing number is only used for bank-to-bank transfers.
 Therefore an individual can not find it out using your debit or credit card.
 However, you can bookmark this page for easy accessibility so that you can find your routing number whenever you need it.

 Routing Numbers and Account Numbers are different.
-According to location, the routing number is the number used to identify a particular bank branch.
+According to location, the routing number is used to identify a particular bank branch.
 Account Number is specific and unique to your account.
 Many people will have the same Routing Number, but no one will have the same Account Number as you.